jonas-be/jonas-be/README.md

 - Kubernetes

 ### Currently learning
-- Kubernetes
+- more about Kubernetes
-- Proxmox

 ### 📫 How to reach me ...
-- Discord: Jonas#3038
+- Discord: jonas_be

 <!---
 jonas-be/jonas-be is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.